 I love using these Canadian flag picks for dressing up simple party foods and table displays.
 They are also perfect for using with the sugar cube igloo craft.

-To make the sugar cube fire pit, I painted a metal jar lid white and then glued the cubes around the rim of the lid.
-These are also really simple to make using a glass or metal dish without gluing the cubes down.
-Form a ring of cubes around the candle, being careful to leave a small space so the sugar will not melt.
-I like to use a mixture of red and white tealight candles.
+- To make the sugar cube fire pit, I painted a metal jar lid white.
+After it dried, I glued sugar cubes around the outer rim of the lid, being careful to leave enough space between the candle and the cubes so the sugar wouldn't melt.
+I used a mixture of red and white tealight candles.

-Have You Always Wanted To Learn How To Build An Igloo Snow Shelter?
+Have You Always Wanted To Learn How To Build A Real Igloo Snow Shelter?

 Watch A Clip Of "How to Make a Perfect Igloo" By Ray Mears On World of Survival - BBC